edurange/edurange-flask/scenarios/prod/getting_started/student_view/readings/Reading9.md

 ## vim, Regular expresssions, and find
 ### vim

 vim is a program that is used to edit files, and will hopefully be your new best friend!
-There are different editors out there for example, nano and emacs.
+There are different editors out there, for example, nano and emacs.
 To create a file just type

 - `vim mynewfile.txt`